Gloire-beya/jwt-reference-project/README.md

 - JWT
 - Spring Security Filters chain
 - Spring Boot application that exposes some APIs secured by JWT
+- Authentication as well as role-based Authorization with JWT

 Technologies:
 - Spring Web